Nightrose2016/Nightrose2016.github.io/_posts/2019-12-11-making_a_coding_enviroment_for_flatiron_in_ubuntu_and_other_apt_based_linux.markdown

 ` $ sudo apt-get update `

 The next part is to install Gnupg2.
-First check if its installed by running this command: `gnupg --version`.
+First check if its installed by running this command: `$ gnupg --version`.
 If it isn't installed run: `$ sudo apt-get install gnupg2 `

-And now the same with Curl first run :`curl --version` to see if its installed and then run if it isn't:
+And now the same with Curl first run :`$ curl --version` to see if its installed and then run if it isn't:
 `$ sudo apt-get install curl`

 I recommend installing the following things before getting to ruby as (at the time of writing this they will be required/helpful in later labs (depending on when you are doing all this)